tinyRattar/CSMRI_0325/README.md

 c1 = core.core('PATH_TO_RESULT/config.ini', True) # True for not loading training dataset.
 c1.loadCkpt(1000, True) # True for checked weight.
 ```
+Notice:
+FastMRI result didn't reached 1000 epoch as the network convergence within 300 epoch,
+so use `c1.loadCkpt(300, False)` instead if necessary.

 Notice that the final result will be saved permanently with additional `CHECKED_` prefix, so set `True` in the second parameter of loadCkpt().